romkatv/zsh4humans/README.md

   ```

 The installer backs up the existing Zsh startup files, creates new ones, installs everything
-necessary for Zsh For Humans and opens a new shell.
-It asks for confirmation on every step so that
+necessary for Zsh for Humans, starts a new shell, and configures it as login shell.
+It asks for
-you are always in control.
-Installation requires `curl` or `wget`.
-It does not require `git`, `zsh`,
+confirmation on every step so that you are always in control.
+Installation requires `curl` or
-`sudo` or anything else.
+`wget`.
+It does not require `git`, `zsh`, `sudo` or anything else.

 ## Caveats

-Zsh For Humans is not a good choice for users who prefer vi bindings in their shell.
+Zsh for Humans is not a good choice for users who prefer vi bindings in their shell.
 It's also not
 recommended for users without a reliable connection to github.com.

 ## Usage